top of page

 The K-Shaped Economy: Choose the Upward Arm

-Imagine the UK economy as two separate economies - this is what Simon Dixon calls the K-shaped economy.
-There is the upward path to wealth and financial Independence OR the downward path to economic insecurity and financial serfdom.
+Imagine the UK economy as two separate economies.
+This is what Simon Dixon calls the K-shaped economy.
+There is the upward path to wealth and financial independence or the downward path to economic insecurity and financial serfdom.

 Final Verdict: You Must Invest for Financial Security

 Ready to get started?
-Our "Start Here" page provides the simple three-step guide you need to move from the 'side of labour' to the 'side of capital' today!"
+Our "Start Here" page provides the simple three-step guide you need to move from the 'side of labour' to the 'side of capital' today!

 Investing Review 2024: It Was a Very Good Year